Research

 Research Interests

-My philosophical research is at the intersection of Philosophy of Psychiatry, Neuroscience, Law, and Clinical Ethics.
-I am concerned about the far reaching effects of neuroscience and psychiatry, particularly in cases where this data may be misapplied (especially in the court of law. )
+My philosophical research is at the intersection of the Philosophy of Science, Law, Applied Ethics, and Social Philosophy.
+I am concerned about the far-reaching effects of neuroscience and psychiatry, particularly in cases where this data may be misapplied (especially in a court of law).
+Further,

 I was selected to be 1 of 12 Summer 2022 Research Interns at the Baylor Center for Medical Ethics and Health Policy out of around 600 applicants.
 I spent my internship working on the BRAINShare Project, which is a branch under the larger NIH Brain Initiative, focusing on innovation in neuroscience research.
 The BRAINShare Project is focused on data sharing in the neurosciences by engaging stakeholders to identify challenges and concerns related to sharing brain data.
 The aim is to generate strategies to improve data sharing and inform policy decisions surrounding the use of neuroscience data.